Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ```

 The content within the `three dashed separator` `---` is called **frontmatter**.
-We will later use the information from the frontmatter to display in our page.
+We will later use the information from the frontmatter to display on our page.

 Now go to the URL: `http://localhost:4321/blog/my-first-post` and you should see a very basic version of your blog post content.
 You will not see the title yet and that's where frontmatter comes into play.

 ### 7. Use Content Collections for our blog

 Currently, we have the blog content inside the `pages` folder.
-We want to keep the `pages` folder for code and move our blog content to a separate folder so that we have separation of concerns and it is also easier to manage it this way.
+We want to keep the `pages` folder for code and move our blog content to a separate folder so that we have a separation of concerns and it is also easier to manage it this way.

 Astro provides an API called `Content Collections` starting from `astro@2.0.0`.
-To use this feature, we have to create folder named `content` inside the `src` folder.
+To use this feature, we have to create a folder named `content` inside the `src` folder.
 This `content` folder is restricted for content collections and should not be used for anything else.

 So let's go ahead and move our blog folder from `src\pages` to `src\content`.
 If you followed the steps so far, your project folder should look like this: